kgoralski/go-crud-template/README.md

 ## About
 This code is written with very little experience with Golang.
 I did my best.
 CRs and PRs always welcome :)

- - go 1.7,
+ - go 1.10.3,
  - gorilla mux for routing,
- - sqlx for database access (mysql),
+ - sqlx for mysql database access (I prefer postgres but this is just example),
  - tests using testify library
  - pkg/errors for better error handling
  - spf13/viper for handling config files
- - glide for package management
+ - dep for package management
  - dockerized environment

 ## Usage